sahilahmed21/LeetNotes/README.md

 ## 💡 Usage

-1.  **Sign Up / Login**: Create an account or log in using the interface.
+1.  **Sign Up / Login**: Create an account or log in using the interface at `http://localhost:5173`.
 2.  **Navigate**: Once logged in, you'll see the main dashboard.
 3.  **Fetch Data**: Use the "Fetch LeetCode Data" form:
     *   Enter your LeetCode username.
-    *   Provide your `LEETCODE_SESSION` cookie and `csrftoken` (find these in your browser's developer tools under Application > Cookies for leetcode.com).
+    *   Provide your `LEETCODE_SESSION` cookie and `csrftoken` (find these in your browser's developer tools under Application > Cookies for leetcode.com while logged into LeetCode).
     *   Click "Fetch Data".
-The backend will run the Python script.
-This may take a few minutes depending on your submission history.
+The backend will run the Python script to gather your profile stats, solved problems, and submission details.
+This may take a few minutes depending on your history.
+You should see toast notifications for progress/completion.
-4.  **Generate Notes**: After data is fetched and stored, problems will appear.
-Click "Generate Notes" next to a problem to trigger the Gemini API request.
+4.  **Generate Notes**: After data is fetched and stored, problems you've solved should appear in a list or display area.
+Click "Generate Notes" (or a similar button) next to a problem to trigger the Gemini API request via the backend.
-5.  **View Notes**: Once generated, the structured notes will be displayed for the selected problem.
+5.  **View Notes**: Once generated, the structured notes (Intuition, Algorithm, etc.) will be displayed for the selected problem.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request.
-You can also open an issue for bugs or feature requests.
+You can also open an issue for bugs or feature requests on the [GitHub Issues page](https://github.com/sahilahmed21/LeetNotes/issues).

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)